edgecollective/edge-zettel/index.md

 ---

-# Some Possible Conversation Topics and Partners
+# Conversation Topics and Entry Points

 <div id="blurb">

-Entry points for conversation -- gesturing at individuals, organizations, open issues, sites of contention ...
+Some possible entry points and partners for conversation -- gesturing at subject matter, open questions, interested individuals, organizations ... sites of contention ... opportunities for collaboartion.

 </div>